At the bottom of the page is our list of the top ten tips for remodeling a kitchen in a new home.

 The design itself and the kitchen layout is what adds the most value to your home.
 Because of this working with a talented kitchen design professional is essential.
 If you design the kitchen yourself, or let a contractor or architect plan the design, your renovation lacks the most important expert.

-The most misguided decision new homeowners make is to begin ripping out walls and doing demolition with no final plan in mind.
+The most misguided decision new homeowners make when remodeling a kitchen is to begin ripping out walls and doing demolition with no final plan in mind.

 Without direction, unguided demolition creates added work for electricians, plumbers, framers, and drywallers later.
 The demolition of even the complete interior of a home should never take more than a couple of days.
 So, starting demolition simply to feel that things are progressing is foolish.